ArtyomV2X/Discord-data-summarizer-gui/README.md

 5. Download and unzip it

-Download/Compile the data summarizer
+# Download the data summarizer in RELEASES
-- You can do this by navigating to the 'Releases' section on this page
-- If you wanna compile it idk figure it out urself im not explaining that
+If you wanna compile it yourself, feel free.
+I'm not doing all that for a goof.

-Then, with your data package
+# Open your data
-1. Open DiscordDataSummarizer-win64.exe
+1. Run discord_summary.py
-2. Copy+Paste the directory/path of the unzipped data package into it
-3. Press enter
-4. Press enter again (or Y then enter if you want some debug info)
-5. Wait a bit

-the program SHOULD now display info about your message count + most used channels for the years 2020-2025, if it doesnt PLEASE make an issue here you might have to scroll up a bit or resize the window to see all of it
+2. Open the directory thru the file picker (check extra info if you like idc)
+3. Wait a bit.
+Python is pretty slow at this stuff.

+We'll see if this all works.
+Report issues as needed.